-Two years ago, International Medical Outreach took a major step forward in our international efforts by establishing a permanent project in Mare Brignol, Haiti.
-Through our permanent project, we are hoping to support a specific community in their medical and everyday needs.
-Haiti is currently the poorest country in the Western hemisphere, with 40% of its population left with no access to health care and only 1.6 doctors and 1.3 nurses for every 10,000 people.In addition, nearly 20% of all children in Haiti die before the age of 5, largely from preventable diseases.
-In the area our team will be working in , there has been no running clinics, hospitals, or treatment facilities since 1994.
-It is because of these medical disparities that our team will be volunteering to help in any way we can and will work to make a difference in the lives of people challenged with a poverty that is unfamiliar and unfathomable to most of us.
+Six years ago, International Medical Outreach took a major step forward in our international efforts by establishing a permanent project in Mare Brignol, Haiti.
+Through our permanent project, we are hoping to support Mare Brignol in their medical and everyday needs.
+IMO has also begun implementing a sustainable project in the community by introducing the versatile Moringa plant, which provides a constant source of nutrition.
+In this new process we are completing steps towards reducing malnutrition and integrating ways to make Mare Brignol become a sustainable community.Haiti is currently the poorest country in the Western hemisphere, with 54% of its population left with no access to health care and only 1.6 doctors and 1.3 nurses for every 10,000 people.In the area our team works in , there has been no running clinics, hospitals, or treatment facilities since 1994.
+It is because of these medical disparities that our team volunteers work toward making a difference in the lives of people challenged with a poverty, unfamiliar and unfathomable to most of us.

 The students attending our various trips need your help to cover the costs of airfare, accommodations, medical supplies, and other donations brought to these communities in need.
 IMO fundraises and accepts donations to ensure that all eligible students with the passion for medical volunteering have the financial opportunity to do so.
-Any contribution you would like to make towards helping our Haiti permanent project and our other international endeavors is greatly appreciated and thanks to our non-profit (501c3) status, it is tax-deductable.
+Any contribution you would like to make towards helping our Haiti permanent project and our other international endeavors is greatly appreciated and thanks to our non-profit (501c3) status, it is tax-deductible.
 Should you choose to make a monetary donation to IMO, checks can be made payable to International Medical Outreach Inc. and can be mailed to:

 International Medical Outreach P.O.
 Box 781823 Orlando, FL 32878

 We also continually collect medical supplies and pharmaceuticals as well as clothing and personal hygiene products.
 Currently, we are in desperate need of shoes and children’s clothing.
-If you would like to donate any of these supplies, please contact us at firstname.lastname@example.org to arrange a donation pick-up or drop-off.
+If you would like to donate any of these supplies, please contact us to arrange a donation pick-up or drop-off.